h2non/imaginary/README.md

 Status Codes  [code:count]      200:300
 ```

-**Conclusion**: imaginary can deal properly up to 20 request/sec running in a multicore machine,
+`imaginary` can deal efficiently with up to 20 request/sec running in a multicore machine,
-where it crops a JPEG image of 5MB and spending per each request around 100ms
+where it crops a JPEG image of 5MB and spending per each request less than 100 ms

 ## Usage